theonemule/dos-game/README.md

         - containerPort: 80
 ````

-To connect use this, first create a file called keen.yaml file, configure your instance kubectl to work with your instance of Kubernetes, then run deploy the sample.
+To connect, use this, first create a file called keen.yaml file, configure your instance kubectl to work with your instance of Kubernetes, then run deploy the sample.

 ````
 kubectl create -f keen.yaml